Those who are working in agriculture and farming have sick days too. But, as a rule, farm workers get Agricultural Sick

 The agricultural sick pay scheme governs the rules on paid leave for agricultural workers.
 But, there are key differences between ASP and SSP.

 An Example: You need to have worked for at least one (1) year with your employer to get ASP.
 The period worked would also determine how long agricultural workers get paid when they are taking sick leave.

 If you qualify for ASP you get paid the Agricultural Minimum Wage.
 The ASP sickness benefit will include any Statutory Sick Pay that you may also have entitlement to.

-Note: Different rules apply for Agricultural Sick Pay if you are working on a farm in Scotland.
+Note: Different rules apply on Agricultural Sick Pay and farm hand pay rates when working on farms in Scotland.

 |Period of continuous employment worked before you went off sick||Maximum period you can claim Agriculture Sick Pay per year|